 Objective 1: Increase student’s leadership capacity to talk about mental health

 Objective 2: Provide a safe space for students to talk about mental health and other issues

 Objective 4: Help students claim their identity as a source of strength

 Friends DO Make a Difference Program

-Join us for a year long program sponsored by the National Asian American Pacific Islander Association (NAAPIMHA) designed for Asian American, Native Hawaiian, or Pacific Islander high schoolers in the Denver area that are interested in mental health, community building, and leadership opportunities.
+We are excited for our year long program sponsored by the National Asian American Pacific Islander Association (NAAPIMHA) designed for Asian American, Native Hawaiian, or Pacific Islander high schoolers in the Denver area that are interested in mental health, community building, and leadership opportunities.

 What Does the Program Entail?

 The Friends DO Make A Difference program will take place during the Fall of 2022 thru Spring of 2023 in Denver, CO.
 Students will learn from mental health experts and community leaders while building community with each other.
 The program will include learning sessions, fun activities, and the opportunity to earn community service hours.
 In addition, students will receive a certificate from NAAPIMHA recognizing their participation in program.

 The Fall semester will include 3 interactive learning sessions: